stfc/PSyclone/doc/developer_guide/dependency.rst

    parallel_loop = OMPLoopTrans()
    # The loops in the Fortran functions that must be parallelised
-   # are over the 'grid' domain.
+   # are over the 'lat' domain.
 Note that the psyclone config
    # file specifies the mapping of loop variable to type, e.g.:
    #
-   #   mapping-grid = var: np, start: Ns, stop: Ne,  order: 0
+   #   mapping-lat = var: jj, start: 1, stop: jpj
    #
-   # This means any loop using the variable 'np' is considered a
+   # This means any loop using the variable 'jj' is considered a
-   # loop of type 'grid'
+   # loop of type 'lat'
-   dt = DependencyTools(["grid"])
+   dt = DependencyTools(["lat"])

    for statement in loop_statements:
        if isinstance(statement, Loop):